samiksha49/-Smart-Classroom-and-Timetable-Scheduler/README.md

 🔸The frontend modules were tested to ensure that all pages, forms, buttons, and navigation links work correctly.
 The user interface was verified for smooth functionality and proper user interaction.

+## BACKEND SETUP

+🔸The backend environment was configured for the Smart Classroom & Timetable Scheduler project.
+The project structure was created to manage APIs, database connectivity, and business logic efficiently.

+## DATABASE CONNECTIVITY

+🔸The application was successfully connected with the database to store and retrieve information such as faculty details, subjects, classrooms, and timetable records.
+The connection was established to ensure efficient data management within the system.

+## ENTITY CLASSES

+🔸Entity classes were created to represent the database tables in the application.
+These classes help map the data between the application and the database efficiently.

+### Entity Classes

+- Department
+- Faculty
+- Subject
+- Classroom
+- Timetable

+## REPOSITORY CLASSES

+🔸Repository classes were created to perform database operations such as storing, retrieving, updating, and deleting records.
+These classes act as an interface between the application and the database.

+### Repository Classes

+- DepartmentRepository
+- FacultyRepository
+- SubjectRepository
+- ClassroomRepository
+- TimetableRepository